Galinson/AM2302-DHT22-module-128x64OLED/README.md

 Making a room thermometer with ArduinoUno,AM2302-DHT22 module(Temp/Humidity sensor), and a small OLED to display the temperature at.

+Very beginer friendly.Almost line by line explanation with comments in code.

 Pinout: Oled|Arduino
          SDA: A4